rmshadows/jitsi_handbook_zhcn/docs/dev-guide/ljm-api.md

 ---
 id: dev-guide-ljm-api
-title: lib-jitsi-meet API (low level)
+title: lib-jitsi-meet API (low level) - lib-jitsi-meet API（低级 API）
 ---

 You can use Jitsi Meet API to create Jitsi Meet video conferences with a custom GUI.